nischal170/Youtubify/README.md

   ``` html
 pip install -r requirements.txt
 ```
-- Copy You Spotify User ID and Oauth Token From Spotfiy and paste it to  credentials.py
+- Copy Your Spotify User ID and Oauth Token From Spotfiy and paste it to  credentials.py

     - [Get your Spotify username](https://www.spotify.com/us/account/overview/)